openhab/org.openhab.ui.habmin/CONTRIBUTING.md

-# Contributing to openHAB
+# Contributing to HABmin

-Want to hack on openHAB?
+Want to hack on HABmin?
 Awesome!
 Here are instructions to get you started.
 They are probably not perfect, please let us know if anything feels wrong or incomplete.